-The Corporation had cash which totaled \$839,882 as at December 31, 2023, (December 31, 2022 - \$534,138).
+The Corporation had cash which totaled \$387,909 as at December 31, 2024 (December 31, 2023 - \$839,882).
 These funds are subject to a combination of the \$100,000 maximum guarantee per individual institution as provided by the Canadian Deposit Insurance Corporation, a federal Crown Corporation.
 The Corporation does not believe that it is subject to any significant concentration of credit risk.
-Cash are in place with major Canadian financial institutions.
+Cash and cash equivalents are in place with major Canadian financial institutions.